NFL agrees to end race-based brain testing in $1B settlement

 Amon Gordon, a Stanford University graduate, finds himself at 40 unable to work.
 He has twice qualified for an advanced dementia award only to have the decision overturned for reasons that aren’t yet clear to them.
 His case remains on review before the federal appeals court in Philadelphia.

-The NFL would admit no wrongdoing under terms of the new settlement.

-The binary scoring system in dementia testing — one for Black people, one for everyone else — was developed by neurologists in the 1990s as a crude way to factor in a patient's socioeconomic background.
-Experts say it was never meant to be used to determine payouts in a court settlement.

-More than 20,000 NFL retirees or relatives have registered for the settlement program, which offers monitoring, testing and, for some, compensation.
-The awards average $715,000 for those with advanced dementia and $523,000 for those with early dementia.
+Nearly 20,000 NFL retirees have registered for the settlement program, which offers monitoring, testing and, for some, compensation.

 “If the new process eliminates race-norming and more people qualify, that’s great,” said Jenkins, who does not have an impairment but advocates for those who do.